techidaily/site-win11-tips/source/_posts/revitalize-your-windows-11-interface-with-these-tips.md

  To reset the Windows 11 Settings app using Command Prompt, use these steps:

 1. Press**Win + X** or right-click the**start icon** to open the Power User menu and select**Run** from the list.
-2. Type**cmd** in the text box and then press**Ctrl + Shift + Enter** on your keyboard to[open Command Prompt with admin rights](https://www.makeuseof.com/windows-run-command-prompt-admin/#how-to-run-command-prompt-as-an-administrator-through-the-windows-search-tool) .
+2. Type**cmd** in the text box and then press**Ctrl + Shift + Enter** on your keyboard to [open Command Prompt with admin rights](https://www.makeuseof.com/windows-run-command-prompt-admin/#how-to-run-command-prompt-as-an-administrator-through-the-windows-search-tool) .
 3. Select**Yes** when the User Account Control (UAC) prompt shows up.
 4. In the console, paste the following command and hit**Enter** :
 `PowerShell -ExecutionPolicy Unrestricted -Command "& {$manifest = (Get-AppxPackage *immersivecontrolpanel*).InstallLocation + '\AppxManifest.xml' ; Add-AppxPackage -DisableDevelopmentMode -Register $manifest}"`